Northwest Collegiate Rowing Conference

 The Northwest Collegiate Rowing Conference (NCRC) consists of seven NCAA Division II and III member schools in USRowing's Northwest region.
-Its mission is to provide for the advancement of small college and university rowing within the northwest primarily through the organization and administration of a championship regatta.
+Its mission is to provide for the advancement of small college and university rowing within the Pacific Northwest primarily through the organization and administration of a championship regatta.
+This conference no longer exists.

 Eligibility

 The only eligibility requirements for membership is that the program be located within USRowing's northwest region, and that member programs be from NCAA Division II or Division III programs.
 In addition, each program must maintain a commitment to the constitution and bylaws.
 Member programs may be either varsity or club status within their respective institutional setting.

 Members

 Regattas

 The Conference hosts two major regattas each year.
 The NCRC Invite takes place during late-March on Vancouver Lake, Washington and has welcomed non-conference members from California, Oregon, and Washington.
 Conference championships are annually held the third weekend of April at the Cascade Sprints Regatta on Lake Stevens, Washington.